Juvenile Court – Jurisdiction

 What’s the Problem?

 The Juvenile Justice system is designed to handle the adjudication and treatment of youth.
-This is especially important in as it has been recognized (including by the US Supreme Court) that “children are constitutionally different form adults in levels of their culpability” [Montgomery v.
+This is especially important since, as the US Supreme Court has recognized, “children are constitutionally different from adults in … their culpability” [Montgomery v.
 Louisiana, 2016].
-In addition a 2007 DOJ and CDC study found that transferring youth to an adult criminal justice system does not protect the community and substantially increases the likelihood that youth will re-offend.
+A 2007 DOJ & CDC study also found that transferring youth to an adult criminal justice system does not protect the community and substantially increases the likelihood that youth will re-offend.
 [Hahn]

-In many cases, adjudicating a minor’s alleged crimes in adult court is appropriate in cases where the juvenile court can see that the individual is not amenable to treatment in the Juvenile Justice systems based on facts and factors presented.
-What is not appropriate is for the law to prejudge the waiver decision for entire classes of crimes and ages of youth and statutorily required their hearing in adult court.
-Unfortunately, this is what current Maryland law provides.
+In some cases, sending a minor’s alleged crimes in adult court may be appropriate where a juvenile judge has determined that the individual is not amenable to treatment in the Juvenile Justice system based on all the facts and factors presented.
+It is not appropriate is for the law and prosecutors to prejudge adult handling for entire classes of crimes and ages of youth.
+Unfortunately, this is what current Maryland law now provides.

-While it is possible under current law for an offender to seek a “Reverse Waiver” to return a juvenile’s adjudication in these cases back to juvenile court, this is not an acceptable approach for two main reasons.
-First, the standard for “reverse waiver” may be unrelated to the juvenile’s amenability for treatment but rather may be decided on the undefined “interest of the child and society” [Section 4-202(b)(3)].
-Second, it should be noted that cases which are statutorily forced in to the adult system are common, representing about 80% of all cases where a child stands trial in adult court [Hogan].
+While it is possible under current law for a juvenile to seek a “reverse waiver” to return his case to juvenile court, this is not a satisfactory approach for two main reasons.
+First, the “reverse waiver” standard may be unrelated to the juvenile’s amenability for treatment but rather may rely on the undefined “interest of the child and society” [Section 4-202(b)(3)].
+Second, the cases statutorily kept in to the adult system are far too common, representing about 80% of all cases where a child stands trial in adult court [Hogan].

 What solutions are we working toward?